elModo7/EmuHook/README.md

-# EmuHook — a unified memory-hooking library for emulators
+# EmuHook — a unified memory-hooking library for emulators and PC games

 > **Version:** 0.5.8
 > **Language:** AutoHotkey (v1, 32/64-bit)